lp-wan/datamodel/draft-ietf-lpwan-schc-yang-data-model.md

                                 'fragmentation-mode-ack-always') ";
       type uint8;
       description
-        "Size in bit of the window field (M variable from RFC8724).";
+        "Size, in bits, of the window field (M variable from RFC8724).";
     }
     leaf fcn-size {
       type uint8;
       mandatory true;
       description
-        "Size in bit of the FCN field (M variable from RFC8724).";
+        "Size, in bits, of the FCN field (N variable from RFC8724).";
     }
     leaf rcs-algorithm {
       type rcs-algorithm-type;
       default "schc:rcs-RFC8724";
       description
-        "Algoritm used for RCS.
-The algorithm spedifies the RCS size";
+        "Algorithm used for RCS.
+The algorithm specifies the RCS size";
     }
-    // SCHC fragmentation protocol paramters
+    // SCHC fragmentation protocol parameters
     leaf maximum-packet-size {
       type uint16;
       default "1280";
       description
-        "When decompression is done, packet size must not strictly exceed this limit in Bytes.";
+        "When decompression is done, packet size must not strictly exceed this limit, expressed in bytes.";
     }
     leaf window-size {
       type uint16;
       description
         "By default, if not specified 2^w-size - 1.
 Should not exceed this value.
-Possible FCN values are between 0 and window-size-1.";
+Possible FCN values are between 0 and window-size - 1.";
     }
     leaf max-interleaved-frames {
       type uint8;
       default "1";
       description
         "Maximum of simultaneously fragmented frames.
 Maximum value is 2^dtag-size.
-All DTAG values can be used, but only max-interleaved-frames must be active.";
+All DTAG values can be used, but at most max-interleaved-frames must be active at any time.";
     }
     leaf inactivity-timer {
       type uint64;
       description
-        "Duration is seconds of the inactivity timer, 0 indicates the timer is disabled.";
+        "Duration is seconds of the inactivity timer, 0 indicates that the timer is disabled.";
     }
     leaf retransmission-timer {
       when "derived-from(../fragmentation-mode,